Product Liability

 According to the Australian Taxation Office, you may be able to claim the cost of any premiums you pay for insurance against the loss of your income.
 You should always speak to your accountant to check your eligibility to claim expenses.

-I've taken out Business Insurance, do I need Product Lability Insurance as well?
+I’ve taken out Business Insurance, do I need Public Liability Insurance as well?

 What does Product Liability insurance not cover?